 your hand is God’s hand for that person. - Proverbs 3:27 (The Message)

 - Love yourself.
 You are lovely and kind and worthy just the way you are.
-God made you in His image, and your dad and I have raised you to be a good and faithful person.
+God made you in His image, and I have raised you to be a good and faithful person.
 Get to know yourself and love what you find.

 - Take lots of pictures.
 I am so sad that I don't have more pictures of the two of you with Grandma.
 We were always together, but I never stopped to document it, and then she was gone.
 You never know when it's the last time you'll see your sister or hug your friend or roller skate with your kids.
 Take lots of pictures of everything and carefully delete the bad ones so that you have a beautiful memory of a life well lived.
 You will cherish those photographs some day.